Topics on this page: Summary of Activities that Continue | Summary of Activities that will Not Continue | Summary of Contingency Staffing Plan

 Summary of Activities that Continue

-The Administration for Children and Families (ACF) will continue operation of the Unaccompanied Alien Children program, work to support disaster recovery funded by supplemental disaster appropriations, and operation of the Federal Parent Locator Service.
-Previously awarded grants are able to continue operation.
+The Administration for Children and Families (ACF) will continue operation of the Unaccompanied Alien Children program, work to support disaster recovery funded by supplemental disaster appropriations and operation of the Federal Parent Locator Service.
+Previously awarded grants and contracts are able to continue operation.

-Most ACF programs will not have funding to make new awards or to continue most support for active grant programs.
+Most ACF programs will not have funding to make new or continuation grant awards or contracts or to continue most support for active programs.

 Summary of Contingency Staffing Plan